-- Having 'reasonable cause' to believe that a breach has occurred means more than merely having a suspicion that cannot be substantiated. - Reporters should ensure that where a breach is suspected, they carry out checks to establish whether or not a breach has in fact occurred. - Where the reporter does not know the facts or events around the suspected breach, it will usually be appropriate to consult the appropriate senior officer, regarding what has happened.
+- Having 'reasonable cause' to believe that a breach has occurred means more than merely having a suspicion that cannot be substantiated. - Reporters should ensure that where a breach is suspected, they carry out checks to establish whether or not a breach has in fact occurred.
+For example, a member of a funded pension scheme may allege that there has been a misappropriation of scheme assets where they have seen in the annual accounts that the scheme's assets have fallen.
+However, the real reason for the apparent loss in value of scheme assets may be due to the behaviour of the stock market over the period.
+This would mean that there is not reasonable cause to believe that a breach has occurred. - Where the reporter does not know the facts or events around the suspected breach, it will usually be appropriate to consult the appropriate senior officer, regarding what has happened.
 It would not be appropriate to check in cases of theft, suspected fraud or other serious offences where discussions might alert those implicated or impede the actions of the police or a regulatory authority.
 Under these circumstances the reporter should alert the Regulator without delay. - If the reporter is unclear about the relevant legal provision, they should clarify their understanding of the law to the extent necessary to form a view. - In establishing whether there is reasonable cause to believe that a breach has occurred, it is not necessary for a reporter to gather all the evidence which the Regulator may require before taking legal action.
 A delay in reporting may exacerbate or increase the risk of the breach.